artlife-solutions/micro/README.md

 A tiny and very opinionated microservices framework inspired by expressjs.

-This is library to host all the common and boring features shared between our microservices.
+This library hosts all the common and boring features shared between our microservices.

 WARNING: This library is a work in progress and isn't intended to be general purpose.